Fixed Index Annuity Pros and Cons

 Higher Potential Return Than CDs

 In some ways, fixed index annuities operate similarly to CDs by presenting a safe way to grow your money at a solid rate.
-The main difference, of course, is that fixed index annuities base their rate of growth on an index while CDs generally offer a fixed rate.
+The main difference, of course, is that fixed index annuities base their rate of growth on an index, while CDs generally offer a fixed rate.

 That chance to participate in the market’s upside allows fixed index annuities to offer potentially higher returns than CDs.
+Ultimately, the rate of return is dependent on the market environment and the prevailing interest rates during the investment period.

 Additionally, the tax deferral component offered through fixed index annuities is not available with a CD.
 This means your money can grow even more than it would in a CD since your interest can go untaxed while it grows.